Mac mini is still the world’s most energy-efficient desktop computer.

 Highly efficient, built-in power supply.

-The power supply for Mac mini requires only 85W and is up to 89 percent efficient.
-Low power consumption reduces energy bills and lessens the environmental impact of greenhouse gas emissions from power plants.
-A built-in power supply means no plastic housing, less weight, and less cable clutter.
+The power supply for Mac mini requires only 85W and is up to 89 per cent efficient.
+Low power consumption reduces energy bills and lessens the environmental impact of greenhouse gas emissions from power stations.
+A built-in power supply means no plastic housing, less weight and less cable clutter.
 It also allows Mac mini to take up a tiny amount of space and fit into a tiny package.

 Advanced power management.

 The new Mac mini is a great example of Apple’s energy-efficient design philosophy.
-Even though it offers up to twice the processor performance and up to 65% faster integrated graphics performance of the previous generation, it uses less than 11 watts of power when idle.
+Even though it offers up to twice the processor performance and up to 65 per cent faster integrated graphics performance compared with the previous generation, it uses less than 11 watts of power when idle.

 And unlike a lot of Windows-based PC systems, Mac mini uses energy-efficient hardware components that work hand in hand with the operating system to conserve power.
 OS X spins down hard drives and activates sleep mode after a period of inactivity.
 It balances tasks across both central and graphics processors.
 OS X never misses a power-saving opportunity, no matter how small.
 It even regulates the processor between keystrokes, reducing power between the letters you type.
 That’s just one of many ways Apple manages small amounts of power that add up to big savings.